UBB-bibliometrics/search-strategies-priorityareas/GSU_WoS.md

 ```
 TS=
 (
+    "migrant health" OR "refugee health" OR "immigrant health"
-    "health education" OR "health polic*" OR "health organization$" OR "health service$"
+    OR "health behavior$" OR "health education" OR "health polic*" OR "health organization$" OR "health service$"
     OR "health equity" OR "right to health*" OR "health rights" OR "health coverage" OR "health governance"
     OR "medical" OR "wellbeing" OR "well-being" OR "SDG 3"